-For all planned absences from mandatory learning events, students are required to complete a Pre-Clerkship Absence Form, provide appropriate documentation, and submit these a minimum of two weeks prior to the scheduled learning events.
+For all planned absences from mandatory learning events, students are required to submit a Pre-Clerkship Absence & Late Arrival Form found here, with appropriate documentation, a minimum of two weeks prior to the scheduled learning events.
 In the event of an unplanned absence, students are required to contact the course coordinator as soon as possible and to submit the absence form, along with appropriate documentation within 48 hours of returning to school.
-The Assistant Dean of Pre-Clerkship or designee will make decisions regarding the status of an absence, whether it is for an acceptable or unacceptable reason.
+Pre-Clerkship leadership for each track will make decisions regarding the status of an absence, whether it is for an acceptable or unacceptable reason.